-The Sourcebook on Ordination: United States of America Edition, 2006, published by Clergy Development, Church of the Nazarene, stipulates the requirements for elder or deacon ordination within the Church of the Nazarene.
+The Sourcebook on Ordination: United States of America Edition, 2012, published by Clergy Development, Church of the Nazarene, stipulates the requirements for elder or deacon ordination within the Church of the Nazarene.
 The B.A.Min. with a major in Pastoral Ministries or Pastoral Leadership meet the requirements for the elder ordination course of study as outlined in the Sourcebook.
 The B.A.Min. degree with a major in Christian Educational Ministries meets the requirements for the deacon ordination course of study.
 Ordination requirements for other deacon tracks are supported by specific programs.
-Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
-Students should consult with their respective district ministry board to determine what courses are required for ordination by that district.